• Blames Trade Unions, Civil Society For Going To Sleep

 • Says Politicians Will Only Continue To Amass Wealth

-governance, the de-mobilised citizenry, including trade unions, civil society groups and religious organisations should take greater responsibility for leadership problems in Nigeria and the rest of Africa, according to former South African President and stalwart of the ANC, Mr. Thabo Mbeki.
+IN as much as politicians and elected officials should be blamed for bad governance, the de-mobilised citizenry, including trade unions, civil society groups and religious organisations should take greater responsibility for leadership problems in Nigeria and the rest of Africa, according to former South African President and stalwart of the ANC, Mr. Thabo Mbeki.

 Mbeki, who spoke with The Guardian in an exclusive interview at his Jo’burg office, said the vibrant trade unions and civil society groups have failed to rise up to the challenge.
 He, however, blamed the leadership for what he referred to as “the big inequality in society,” saying that addressing “such issues” requires specific policies, interventions and understanding.
 He, however, noted that only an active and informed citizenry could put a stop to bad leadership.